fivetran/dbt_servicenow/models/docs.md

 Information about the plan or process for testing the changes associated with the current record.
 {% enddocs %}

+{% docs change_test_plan %}
+Information about the plan or process for testing the changes associated with the current record.
+{% enddocs %}

 {% docs type %}
+The type or category of the changes outlined in the current record, indicating the nature or purpose of the modifications.
+{% enddocs %}

+{% docs change_type %}
 The type or category of the changes outlined in the current record, indicating the nature or purpose of the modifications.
 {% enddocs %}